 As described in detail in the Compensation Discussion and Analysis, we seek to closely align the interests of our named executive officers with those of our shareholders.
 We have endeavored to design our compensation program to reward our named executive officers for individual and company-wide achievements without encouraging them to subject our company to excessive risks.
-Before voting on this proposal, please read the Compensation Discussion and Analysis and related narrative discussion.
+Before voting on this proposal, please read the Compensation Discussion and Analysis and review the executive compensation tables and related narrative discussion.
 Those materials provide a detailed explanation of our executive compensation philosophy and practices.